-The impact of disasters has intensified in recent decades.
-While we recognize the need for emergency response funding, we remain committed to ensuring that funds are available for longer-term recovery and building resilient communities.
+Disasters are increasing in complexity and duration.
+While the Hilton Foundation recognizes the need for emergency response funding, we remain committed to ensuring that funds are available for longer-term recovery and building resilient communities.
 In all of our work in this sector, we emphasize the importance of following internationally accepted standards and best practices.

 News from the Field

 Understanding the Continuum of Support: Resources for Refugees at Every Stage of Displacement